midhunkalarikkal/FullDomain/Notes/DSA1.md

 =========================================
 `Kruskal’s Algorithm` -	A Greedy algorithm used to find the Minimum Spanning Tree (MST) of a graph.
 It picks the smallest weight edge and connects components without forming cycles.
 Useful for network design.

-`Prim’s Algorithm` - Greedy algorithm to find the MST.
+`Prim’s Algorithm` - Greedy algorithm used to find the MST.
 It starts from any node and keeps adding the minimum edge connected to the tree.

 `Dijkstra’s Algorithm` - A Greedy algorithm used to find the shortest path from a source node to all other nodes in a weighted graph (non-negative weights).

+`Huffman Coding` - Huffman Coding is a greedy algorithm used to compress data by assigning shorter binary codes to more frequent characters and longer codes to less frequent characters, reducing the overall size of the data.

 `Bellman-Ford Algorithm` - Similar to Dijkstra, but can handle negative weights.
 Slower but more versatile.